Pathways to Deakin

 There are many pathways that can lead you to studying at Deakin.

-Deakin recognises TAFE study as entry criteria for many Deakin courses
+Use TAFE study for credit and guaranteed entry into many Deakin courses

-If you undertake an eligible TAFE course in a field similar to the Deakin course of your choice, you may be able to gain Credit for Prior Learning towards your Deakin degree.
+If you undertake an eligible TAFE course in a field similar to the Deakin course of your choice, you may be able to gain a guaranteed place and Credit for Prior Learning towards your Deakin degree.

-This will reduce the number of units you need to complete to obtain your degree and you will also benefit from having not one but two qualifications - one from TAFE and the other from Deakin.
+This will not only take the worry out of entry into Deakin programs, but will reduce the number of units you need to complete to obtain your degree and you will also benefit from having not one but two qualifications - one from TAFE and the other from Deakin.

-Visit the TAFE Pathways page to learn more about studying at Deakin.
+Visit the TAFE Pathways - Transfer to Deakin page to learn more about studying at Deakin.

 Melbourne Institute of Business and Technology (MIBT)